...

 Temperature Extremes

 Extreme cold or hot temperatures can affect battery performance and increase power consumption.
-Parking in sheltered areas and using temperature management features in the dash cam can mitigate these effects.
+Parking in sheltered areas (with more stable temperature fluctuation) and using temperature management features in the dash cam can mitigate these effects.

 Scheduled Recordings